The Firm (novel): Plot

-While in Washington, D.C. on business, the FBI approaches Mitch again.
+While Mitch is in Washington, D.C., on business, Tarrance approaches him again, this time alongside FBI Director F. Denton Voyles.
 The FBI reveals that the firm is a white collar front for the Morolto crime family of Chicago.
 The firm's founder, Anthony Bendini, was the son-in-law of old man Morolto.
 He founded the firm in 1944, and for almost half a century, the firm has lured young lawyers from humble backgrounds with the promise of prestige and financial security.
 Although Mitch's work so far has been legitimate, the partners and senior associates are deeply immersed in a massive tax fraud and money laundering operation that accounts for as much as 75 percent of the firm's business.
 By the time members of the firm become aware of its true nature, they cannot leave.
 No lawyer has escaped the firm alive; the five who tried were killed to keep them from talking.
-Kozinski and Hodge were actually in contact with the FBI at the time of their murders.
+Kozinski and Hodge were actually in contact with the FBI at the time of their murders, leading Voyles to take personal charge of the investigation.

 Mitch learns that his house, office, and car are bugged.
 The FBI tells Mitch that in order to get enough evidence to bring down the firm, he must reveal information about his clients.
 The attorney-client privilege in most U.S. states, including Tennessee, does not apply to situations when a lawyer knows that a crime is taking place.
 However, if Mitch cooperates, he will have to reveal information about some of his legitimate clients as well, which will all but end his legal career.
 The FBI warns Mitch that he will almost certainly go to prison if he chooses to ignore them.
 The firm also ramps up the pressure on Mitch; the firm's security chief, DeVasher, suspects he is getting too close to the FBI.
 Desperate to find a way out and stay alive in the process, Mitch has to make a decision quickly.